AlecThomson/RACS-tools/README.md

   -n NSAMPS, --nsamps NSAMPS
                         nsamps for radio_beam.commonbeam. (default: 200)
   --ncores NCORES       Number of cores to use for parallelisation.
-If None, use all available cores. (default: None)
+If None, use all available cores. (default: None) --executor {thread,process,mpi}
+                        Executor to use for parallelisation (default: thread)
 ```

 ```
 $ beamcon_3D -h
-usage: beamcon_3D [-h] [--uselogs] [--mode MODE] [--conv_mode {robust,scipy,astropy,astropy_fft}] [-v] [--logfile LOGFILE] [-d] [-p PREFIX] [-s SUFFIX] [-o OUTDIR] [--bmaj BMAJ] [--bmin BMIN] [--bpa BPA] [-c CUTOFF] [--circularise] [--ref_chan {first,last,mid}] [-t TOLERANCE] [-e EPSILON] [-n NSAMPS] [--ncores NCORES] infile [infile ...]
+usage: beamcon_3D [-h] [--uselogs] [--mode MODE] [--conv_mode {robust,scipy,astropy,astropy_fft}] [-v] [--logfile LOGFILE] [-d] [-p PREFIX] [-s SUFFIX]
+                  [-o OUTDIR] [--bmaj BMAJ] [--bmin BMIN] [--bpa BPA] [-c CUTOFF] [--circularise] [--ref_chan {first,last,mid}] [-t TOLERANCE]
+                  [-e EPSILON] [-n NSAMPS] [--ncores NCORES] [--executor_type {thread,process,mpi}] infile [infile ...]

-Smooth a field of 3D cubes to a common resolution. - Default names of output files are /path/to/beamlog{infile//.fits/.{SUFFIX}.fits} - By default, the smallest common beam will be automatically computed. - Optionally, you can specify a target beam to use. - It is currently assumed that cubes will be 4D with a dummy Stokes axis. - Iterating over Stokes axis is not yet supported.
+Smooth a field of 3D cubes to a common resolution. - Default names of output files are /path/to/beamlog{infile//.fits/.{SUFFIX}.fits} - By default, the smallest common beam will be automatically computed. - Optionally, you can specify a target beam to use. - It is currently assumed that cubes will be
+4D with a dummy Stokes axis. - Iterating over Stokes axis is not yet supported.

 positional arguments:
-  infile                Input FITS image(s) to smooth (can be a wildcard) - CASA beamtable will be used if present i.e. if CASAMBM = T - Otherwise beam info must be in co-located beamlog files. - beamlog must have the name /path/to/beamlog{infile//.fits/.txt}
+  infile                Input FITS image(s) to smooth (can be a wildcard) - CASA beamtable will be used if present i.e. if CASAMBM = T - Otherwise beam
+                        info must be in co-located beamlog files. - beamlog must have the name /path/to/beamlog{infile//.fits/.txt}

 options:
-  -h, --help            show this help message and exit --uselogs             Get convolving information from previous run [False]. (default: False) --mode MODE           Common resolution mode [natural]. natural -- allow frequency variation. total -- smooth all plans to a common resolution. (default: natural)
+  -h, --help            show this help message and exit --uselogs             Get convolving information from previous run [False]. (default: False) --mode MODE           Common resolution mode [natural]. natural -- allow frequency variation. total -- smooth all plans to a common resolution.
+                        (default: natural)
   --conv_mode {robust,scipy,astropy,astropy_fft}
                         Which method to use for convolution [robust]. 'robust' computes the analytic FT of the convolving Gaussian.
 Note this mode can now handle NaNs in the data.
 Can also be 'scipy', 'astropy', or 'astropy_fft'.
-Note these other methods cannot cope well with small convolving beams. (default: robust)
-  -v, --verbosity       Increase output verbosity (default: 0) --logfile LOGFILE     Save logging output to file (default: None) -d, --dryrun          Compute common beam and stop. (default: False)
+Note these other methods cannot cope well with small convolving beams. (default: robust) -v, --verbosity       Increase output verbosity (default: 0) --logfile LOGFILE     Save logging output to file (default: None) -d, --dryrun          Compute common beam and stop. (default: False)